Garushisu/osu-Launcher/README.md

 # English

+Caution!!: Please be very careful when **using the Replay function**, as it can cause **permanent loss of files** if used incorrectly.
+		See [here](https://github.com/Garushisu/osu-Launcher/releases/tag/1.2.0) for more information.

 This application allows you to save three osu paths (including private servers) and run them as a single application!